actano/helm-sealed-secrets/README.md

 This plugin is open source & built by travis.

-- kubeseal version is defined in `./install-binary.sh`
-- Deploying a new version:
+- Deploying a new version (only needed if the go code changed):
   - `./set_version.sh 0.16.5` (this creates a new version and tags it)
   - `git push --tags && git push`